 Measurement and Evaluation Framework for the National Justice Reinvestment Program

-The Measurement and Evaluation Framework (MEF) is a guide to measuring and assessing the effectiveness of the National Justice Reinvestment Programs.
+The Measurement and Evaluation Framework (MEF) is a guide to measuring and assessing the effectiveness of the National Justice Reinvestment Program and the Justice Reinvestment in Central Australia Program.
 It reflects how justice reinvestment programs are:

 The framework focuses on contribution, looking at how the programs support change in systems, justice outcomes and self-determination.
 It is a living document, shaped and updated through learning, evaluation findings and ongoing relationships.